vojtechruz/vojtechruzicka-blog/src/posts/preventing-clickjacking/index.md

 ```

 ## Online testing
-You can easily check whether your site is vulnerable to clickjacking by using one of the [clickjacking online testing tools](https://clickjacker.io/) .Since some of the frameworks and providers add security headers preventing clickjacking automatically, it is possible that your site is already safe.
+You can easily check whether your site is vulnerable to clickjacking by using one of the [clickjacking online testing tools](https://clickjacker.io/).
+Since some of the frameworks and providers add security headers preventing clickjacking automatically, it is possible that your site is already safe.

 ## Conclusion